kemitchell/irs-form-1023/schedule-c.md

 # Schedule C. Hospitals and Medical Research Organizations

 - [ ] Check the box if you are a hospital.
-See the instructions for a definition of the term “hospital,” which includes an organization whose principal purpose or function is providing hospital or medical care.
+See the instructions for a definition of the term "hospital," which includes an organization whose principal purpose or function is providing hospital or medical care.
 Complete Section I below.

 - [ ] Check the box if you are a medical research organization operated in conjunction with a hospital.
-See the instructions for a definition of the term “medical research organization,” which refers to an organization whose principal purpose or function is medical research and which is directly engaged in the continuous active conduct of medical research in conjunction with a hospital.
+See the instructions for a definition of the term "medical research organization," which refers to an organization whose principal purpose or function is medical research and which is directly engaged in the continuous active conduct of medical research in conjunction with a hospital.
 Complete Section II.